 Fire Marshal, hemp processing, March 26, 2021.
 The Committee expressed concerns that costs related to these rules and regulations could exceed \$3.0 million.
 It asked the agency to provide information on known specific costs, such as costs to industry for saving recordings from required video surveillance systems and meeting requirements of fire and safety codes and costs to the agency for testing product samples, background checks, and reviewing and recording information provided by the industry.
-(These rules and regulations were not finalized before June 30, 2021.)
+(The agency provided detailed information on costs for security video systems, sprinkler and alarm systems, code compliance [noting local codes could alter those costs], and background checks.
+It stated video retention time had been reduced to 14 days and the video could be motion-activated, saving on file storage space and costs, after consultation with industry.
+The response noted amendments to KSA 2-3907 and KSA 31-136 allow the agency to grant exceptions if a processor demonstrates an unnecessary hardship.)